 It’s also possible to work in exchange for food and accommodation and not for money.
 For instance, check Workaway.info or WWOOF to find such opportunities.
 Of course this is a great way to explore a certain place and keep your money in your pocket.

-It’s definitely possible to travel even if you aren’t very rich or have a lot of money on your savings account.
+It’s definitely possible to go on a world trip without a big savings account.
 It’s might not be super luxurious, but you will have the time of your life.